xmmarcotte/GraniteBot/README.md

 - [Troubleshooting](#troubleshooting)

 ## Overview
-GraniteBot combines ticket data from a SQL database with chat information from MS Teams, using APIs to interactively respond to user queries regarding specific tickets or general information requests.
+GraniteBot combines ticket data from various internal databases with chat information from MS Teams, using APIs to interactively respond to user queries regarding specific tickets or general information requests.

 ## File Structure